-Slow Oscillator Mode is used to disconnect the input reference crystal/clock on XI (pin 1) and select the on-chip slow oscillator when the KSZ8061RNB/RND is not in use after power-up.
+Slow oscillator mode is used to disconnect the input reference crystal/clock on XI (pin 1) and select the on-chip slow oscillator when the KSZ8061MN is not in use after power-up.
 It is enabled by writing a one to register 11h, bit [6].

-Slow Oscillator Mode works in conjunction with Power-Down Mode to put the KSZ8061RNB/RND into a lower power state with all internal functions disabled, except for the MII management interface.
+Slow oscillator mode works in conjunction with power down mode to put the KSZ8061MN into a lower power state with all internal functions disabled, except for the MII management interface.
 To properly exit this mode and return to normal PHY operation, use the following programming sequence:

-- 1. Disable Slow Oscillator Mode by writing a zero to register 11h, bit [6]. - 2.
-Disable Power-Down Mode by writing a zero to register 0h, bit [11]. - 3.
+- Disable slow oscillator mode by writing a zero to register 11h, bit [6]. - 2.
+Disable power down mode by writing a zero to register 0h, bit [11]. - 3.
 Initiate software reset by writing a one to register 0h, bit [15].

-3.20.5 ULTRA-DEEP SLEEP MODE
+3.15.5 ULTRA-DEEP SLEEP MODE

-Ultra-Deep Sleep Mode is used to achieve the lowest possible power consumption while retaining the ability to detect activity on the Tx/Rx cable pairs, and is intended for achieving negligible battery drain during long periods of inactivity.
-It is controlled by several register bits, and Ultra-Deep Sleep Mode may be entered by writing to a register, or it may be initiated automatically when Signal Detect (SIGDET) is de-asserted.
+Ultra-Deep Sleep mode is used to achieve the lowest possible power consumption while retaining the ability to detect activity on the Tx/Rx cable pairs, and is intended for achieving negligible battery drain during long periods of inactivity.
+It is controlled by several register bits.
+Ultra-Deep Sleep mode may be entered by writing to a register, or it may be initiated automatically when signal detect (SIGDET) is de-asserted.
 Details are given in the Signal Detect (SIGDET) and Ultra-Deep Sleep Mode section.

-In Ultra-Deep Sleep Mode, the KSZ8061RNB/RND disables all internal functions and I/Os except for the ultra-low power signal detect circuit and the Signal Detect pin (SIGDET), which are powered from VDDIO.
-For lowest power consumption, the 1.2V supply (VDDL and AVDDL) may be turned off externally.
-Hardware reset is required to exit Ultra-Deep Sleep Mode.
+In Ultra-Deep Sleep mode, the KSZ8061MN disables all internal functions and I/Os except for the ultra-low power signal detect circuit and the signal detect pin (SIGDET), which are powered by VDDIO.
+For the lowest power consumption, the 1.2V supply (VDDL and AVDDL) may be turned off externally.
+A hardware reset is required to exit Ultra-Deep Sleep mode.

-3.20.6 NON-VOLATILE REGISTERS
+3.15.6 NON-VOLATILE REGISTERS

-Most of the logic circuitry of the KSZ8061RNB/RND, including the status and control registers, is powered by the 1.2V supply.
-When the 1.2V supply is turned off in Ultra-Deep Sleep Mode, the content of the registers is lost.
+Most of the logic circuitry of the KSZ8061MN, including the status and control registers, is powered by the 1.2V supply.
+When the 1.2V supply is turned off in Ultra-Deep Sleep mode, the content of the registers is lost.
 Because of the importance of register 14h and bit [0] of register 13h, which control the various power modes, these bits are duplicated in a logic block powered by the 3.3V supply.
-These register bits are therefore "non-volatile" while in Ultra-Deep Sleep Mode.
+These register bits are therefore "non-volatile" while in Ultra-Deep Sleep mode.

 To access the non-volatile (3.3V) registers, bit [4] of register 14h must first be set.
-Otherwise, writes to these registers will modify only the volatile versions of these registers, and not the non-volatile versions.
+Otherwise, writes to these registers will modify only the volatile versions of these registers and not the non-volatile versions.

-3.21 Signal Detect (SIGDET) and Ultra-Deep Sleep Mode
+3.16 Signal Detect (SIGDET) and Ultra-Deep Sleep Mode